contentful/The-Learning-Demo/README.md

 ### Mac Users

-1. Make sure you have [Node.js](https://blog.teamtreehouse.com/install-node-js-npm-mac)installed on your Mac.
+1. Make sure you have [Node.js](https://blog.teamtreehouse.com/install-node-js-npm-mac) installed on your Mac.
 Double check it got installed by checking what version you are on `node --version`.
 2. Install the Contentful CLI on your laptop - `npm install -g contentful-cli`.
 3. Create/select a new Contentful space that supports 2 or more environments.
 4. Start the Terminal application.